hogofogo/Retail_predict/README.md

 *  additional features
 *  additional model (maybe)

-[update mar 29: i have identified the problem that impedes better prediction: massive one-off items concentrated in the stores that i expected. i will take care of them now]
+[update mar 29: i have identified the problem that impedes better prediction: massive one-off items concentrated in the stores that i expected. i clipped them which massively improved the score along with the leaderboard position.
+Plenty more tricks to try]